 Haruka Express trains depart for Kyoto.
 The journey is 75 minutes and the fare JPY3,290.
 A taxi to the accommodation is approximately JPY1,200.

 Keikyu trains depart for Shinagawa Station.
 Transfer here to the Shinkansen bullet train for Kyoto.
 The total journey is approximately 3 hours 10 minutes and the fare about JPY13,900.
 A taxi to the accommodation is approximately JPY1,200.

 FROM TOKYO’S NARITA AIRPORT (NRT)

-The tour includes reserved seat train tickets from Kyoto to your walking starting point, as well as return rail tickets at the end of the tour to either Kyoto, Nagoya or Osaka.
-Please contact our Customer Service team to make your return preference known, and/or to see which may best suit your post-tour plans if you are unsure.
+The tour includes reserved seat train tickets from Kyoto to Kii-Tanabe on Day 2 and at the end of the tour on Day 7 to either Kyoto, Nagoya or Osaka.
+Please let our Customer Service team know your preferred onward destination or, if you are unsure, enquire about which destination may best suit your post-tour plans.